Mrs France and Billy Carr's Hardware Store

 Isabella had converted from the Catholic faith to Presbyterian which angered her very Catholic and Irish mother in law.
 Isabella felt that if she wasn't good enough for her mother-in-law then neither were her children.

 Picton was isolated in those days.
 People didn't pop over to Blenheim on the weekend like so many do today.
 After the war came influenza which claimed many lives.
 Isabella was no exception.
-She contracted the disease and was taken in by the family especially her mother-in-law who cared for her a great deal.
+She contracted the disease and was taken in by the family - her mother-in-law cared for her a great deal.
 When it looked as though she was recovering TB came along.
 This prompted the family to move to Seddon where the weather was warmer and easier on the lungs.

 Austin had worked on the railyards in Picton and got a job as Guard of the Seddon-Blenheim line.
 The family of four would have had a tough life even if Isabella didn't have TB.
 Austin found money in his chicken farming as he became known for his prized chickens and was even sent to Nelson to judge a poultry show.
 Unfortunately, the warm climate of Seddon could not save Isabella and she was taken into hospital.
 The night of Isabella's passing Austin had come stumbling into the house.
 His children thought that he was having a heart attack and sat him down in his chair.
 In the morning they expected to find him dead but no, he was just shaving in the kitchen sink like nothing happened.

 The pair had their first child in 1902 named Gladys.
 Gladys married Sam Watson and had a boy and girl.
 Sam unfortunately was a bit of an alcoholic.
 Marguerite Fairweather remembers sneaking into Sam's caravan and seeing it filled with beer and brandy bottles.
 In 1908 they had their final child named Iris.
 Gladys died in 1980 and Sam followed in 1982.
 They are both buried in separate unmarked plots at Fairhall Cemetery.
 Iris left her life behind her in Blenheim and moved up north to train to become a Nun.
-Unfortunately, she was told that it wasn't for her and to go off a raise a family.
+Unfortunately, she was told that it wasn't for her and to go off and raise a family.

 She met and married George Albert Moore and came back to Blenheim, where they resided for the rest of their lives with their daughter Marguerite.
 George died in 1979 from a cancer of which he hadn't told anyone about.
 His ashes were not retrieved from Nelson and he is believed to have been scattered by the staff at the crematorium.
 Iris died in 1997 at the age of 89 and her ashes were buried with those of her mother.
 Florrie moved back to Wellington and lived with one of her sisters.
 She died in 1962 and is buried at Taita Cemetery.